The greatest single doctrine in the Bible is the knowledge of the true gospel. You are about to learn why.

 Daniel knew that the saints will one day reign on Earth with Christ!

 Jesus’ first recorded sermon, called “The Sermon on the Mount,” states that “the meek shall inherit the earth” (Matt.
 5:5).
 Actually, Christ was quoting David, who had recorded this statement in Psalm 37:11—another place where David proclaimed the gospel.
 The wording there is precisely the same.
-Other prophecies also demonstrate that David himself will one day rule over all the tribes of Israel (see Ezekiel 34) within the kingdom of God.
+Other prophecies also demonstrate that David himself will one day rule over all the tribes of Israel within the Kingdom of God.

 Notice three separate verses in Revelation.
 Christ is quoted through John, saying, “To him that overcomes will I grant to sit with Me in My throne, even as I also overcame, and am set down with My Father in His throne” (3:21).
 Also 2:26-27: “And he that overcomes…to him will I give power over the nations: and he shall rule them with a rod of iron.”
 Finally, “and has made us unto our God kings and priests: and we shall reign on the earth” (5:10).